WSWCWaterDataExchange/WaDE2.0/README.md

 7. Load the startup section of VS with WaDEImportFunctions and run it.
 8. Open a browser tab.
 9. Type http://localhost:7071/api/LoadWaterAllocationData?runid=
-10. In front of the equal sign, type the name of the folder which the csv file exists inside, in the explorer window.
+10. After the equal sign, type the name of the folder which the csv file exists inside, in the explorer window.
 11.	press enter.
 12. The import function should run successfully.